 (THE LODGE IS ONLY 4KM FROM THE PARK.)

-16:30 – Meet at the Parking Area, Augrabies Falls National Park, for transfer to the Augrabies Falls Lodge for Briefing, Bag and Medical check and Dinner.
+10:00 – Meet at the Parking Area, Augrabies Falls National Park, for transfer to the Augrabies Falls Lodge for Briefing, Bag and Medical Checks.

-17:00 – Briefing for all KAEM participants.
 All participants must attend with their full packs and equipment.
 Once the briefing is finished, the compulsory bag, equipment and medical checks will commence.
 You will be given a printed list with items that need to be checked.
 After all checks are completed, your list will be signed.
-Hand in your signed list at the last table where you will be given your Bib with your race number, and a bottle of water which must be used to fill your running bottles for Day 1 Start to CP 1
+Hand in your signed list at the last table where you will be given your Bib with your race number, and a bottle of water which must be used to fill your running bottles for Day 1, Start to CP 1.

 Accommodation booked on a sharing basis at the Augrabies Falls National Park.

-SATURDAY, 16 October 2021 – start of the desert foot race
+SATURDAY, 8 October 2022 – start of the desert foot race.

 Ensure that your running bottles are filled.

 07:30 Take your luggage (which will be locked away for the duration of the event) to the Conference Center.
-Make sure that each item is clearly labeled with your name and bib number.
+Make sure that each item is clearly labelled with your name and Bib number.
 Do not hand in any loose items.
 Two baggage labels are included in your information wallet.
 Please ensure that you sign for your luggage.

 Make your way to the start.